scheinerman/SimplexTableaux.jl/README.md

 Solve linear programming problems using the simplex method by pivoting tableaux.

-This is an illusration project just for feasible optimization problems of the form
+This is an illusration project for solving feasible optimization problems of the form
 $\max c^t x$ subject to $Ax ≤ b$ and $x \ge 0$.

-## Quick Start
+Here are some quick start instructions.

 ## Set up the problem